 Ares – god of war, a symbol of violence, brutality, destruction, and man-slaughtering.
 Image credit: Credit: Adobe Stock - breakermaximus

-Ares loved war for its own sake; he symbolized tumult and chaos and delighted to see the slaughter of men and the destruction of towns.
-He was not influenced by fighting but sometimes assisted the one and sometimes the other side in the battle.
-The name of Ares alone was a source of horror to the Greeks, though there was nothing hideous or disgusting in the appearance of the god who bore it.
-Ares stood for the wild and cruel nature of the war and enjoyed the tumult and bloodshed of battle.
+Ares loved war for its own sake; he symbolized tumult and chaos and was delighted to see the slaughter of men and the destruction of towns.
+He was not influenced by fighting but sometimes assisted the one and sometimes the other in the battle.
+The name of Ares alone was a source of horror to the Greeks, though there was nothing hideous or disgusting in the appearance of the God who bore it.
+Ares stood for the war's wild and cruel nature and enjoyed the battle's tumult and bloodshed.

 On the other hand, as the son of Zeus and Hera, the violent sides of Ares can be reflected in his parents' stormy relationship.

-Ares was a beautiful and handsome god who never developed any moral functions, was impossible to restrain, and almost certainly was not any good example to follow.
+Ares was a beautiful and handsome god who never developed any moral functions, was impossible to restrain, and almost certainly was no good example to follow.
 Unlike his Roman counterpart, Mars, his worship was not extensive.

 "To me, you are the most hateful of all the gods who hold Olympus.
 Forever quarreling is dear to your heart, wars, and battles."
 1

 But this is the very meaning of the name Ares - the "Destroyer," isn't it?